arcsecond-io/standard-stars-catalogues/README.md

 Arcsecond's Standard Stars Catalogues
 ======

-This repository is the data source of all Standard Stars catalogues of Arcsecond.io APIs.
+This repository is the data source of all Standard Stars catalogues of [Arcsecond.io](https://api.arcsecond.io).
 Feel free to contribute by opening an Issue if you find a mistake, or to submit ideas for new catalogues.